 At KPMG we see audit as an opportunity, not an obligation.
-We go broader and deeper, beyond statutory requirements, to realise the value of the data that’s available.
-We help organisations take stock of their financial position, learn about their performance, understand where they could be doing better, and prepare for what the future may bring.
+We go broader and deeper, beyond statutory requirements, to realize the value of the data that’s available.
+We help organizations take stock of their financial position, learn about their performance, understand where they could be doing better, and prepare for what the future may bring.

 Our dynamic audit is designed to unlock the value of our audit process.

 Data & Analytics (D&A) is the key to unlocking the rich information that businesses hold.
 By effectively interrogating and understanding data, companies can gain greater understanding of the factors affecting their performance – from customer data to environmental influences – and turn this into real advantage.
 Data & Analytics is helping businesses to become smarter, more productive, and better at making predictions.

 D&A also has the power to enhance the assurance process.
 At KPMG we have been using D&A for many years to effectively utilize the data our clients hold.
 Over time we have developed a series of software and tools that integrate into our audit, giving us the ability to study entire data populations and that help us to better identify risks and investigate anomalies.

 Now we have taken this innovation to the next level.
 We have developed an audit process that is built with D&A at its heart - delivering a dynamic audit that delivers hindsight, insight and foresight.

 Audits have traditionally focused on looking back; analyzing transactions and other data from past activities.
 While audits enhance confidence that financial statements comply with standards governing their preparation, they do not release the value of data.